joshschmelzle/monitornetsh/README.md

   rssi = (quality / 2) - 100;
 ```

-after reviewing the code above, you can see that this script cannot calculate RSSI better than -50. this may not be ideal depending on your needs.
+this pseudo code shows this script cannot calculate RSSI better than -50. for this reason, and the known issues, this script is likely not what you want to use.

-you may be looking for a RSSI value reported by the driver such as available from the [wlanapi](https://docs.microsoft.com/en-us/windows/desktop/api/wlanapi/). this script does not provide that.
+you may be looking for a RSSI value reported by the driver such as available from the [wlanapi](https://docs.microsoft.com/en-us/windows/desktop/api/wlanapi/).

+if you are after the RSSI value reported by the driver, consider using [WinFi](http://www.helge-keck.com/) by [Helge Keck](https://twitter.com/HelgeKeck).

 # requirements